James Outman Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.17).
+- The Marlins have a 4.16 team ERA that ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to surrender 162 total home runs at a rate of 1.2 per game (to rank 12th in the league).

-- Chargois (2-0) takes the mound for the Marlins to make his second start this season.

 © 2023 Data Skrive.
 All rights reserved.